 I’ve always loved writing and performing stand-up comedy.
 It’s like a sped-up version of my anxieties and depressive streaks in real life.
 In the week before a gig I’ll sit down to write or practice and I’ll be filled with self-doubt, even self-hatred.
 I’ll ask myself: ‘Do I actually enjoy this anymore?’ or ‘Who am I even doing this for?’
 But somehow, regardless of anything, I will push through all of it and perform anyway.
 And then, maybe more than not, I hear laughter.

 I’d be lying if I said all or even most of my insecurities melted away at the sound of laughter.
 To me, laughter is kind of like one of those little white noise machines I use when I can’t sleep, tossing with worries and woes.
 The sound temporarily disrupting those endless and exhausting spiralling thoughts I have.

-I think that these thoughts that I have are like little rewards for surviving my teens.
-It’s quite hard to sum up my specific experience of being bullied for an entire scholastic career because as of five years ago I came out as a transgender man.
+I think that these thoughts are like little rewards for surviving my teens.
+It’s quite hard to sum up my specific experience of being bullied for an entire scholastic career because, as of five years ago, I came out as a transgender man.
 Meaning that up until I was twenty-five years old I thought I was a woman and so did everybody else.
-Funny, people spend your whole life mocking you for looking, sounding or acting like a man and then when you finally agree with them they’ll tell you will always be a woman.
-Suffice it to say, life was very lonely for me.
+Funny, people spend your whole life mocking you for looking, sounding or acting like a man and then when you finally agree with them they’ll tell you you will always be a woman.
+Suffice to say, life was very lonely for me.
 Nobody ever really ‘got me’.
-Like probably MOST comedians I learnt that being funny was a simpler way to get somebody, and when honed, anybody to like you if even just for a second.
+Like probably most comedians I learnt that being funny was a simpler way to get somebody (and when honed) anybody to like you if even just for a second.